-Architect Samuel Hannaford designed Music Hall in the style of High Victorian Gothic Revival.
+Architect Samuel Hannaford designed Music Hall in the style of High Victorian Gothic.

 When Music Hall was constructed, the center building came first.
 It was primarily designed to be a "music hall."

 Next, the wings were constructed to accommodate the expositions that were so popular in the late 19th and early 20th centuries.